-That moment seem to be a distant dream now.
+That moment seems to be a distant dream now.

 It is as if your new computer got possessed by the spirit of your old one.
 It takes forever to boot up and continue to run something in the background, slowing everything else down.

-It’s no wonder many has given up on computer and migrated over to tablets.
-They don’t give you any of such problems.
+It’s no wonder many have given up on the computer and migrated over to tablets.
+They don’t give you any such problems.

 Up til now, I’m still surviving well with the 1st and 2nd generation iPad.

 But try using tablets to do a project or to generate a report.
-The pressing-and-holding, pinching and sliding is enough to give your fingers a crossfit workout.
+The pressing-and-holding, pinching and sliding are enough to give your fingers a CrossFit workout.
 And that’s just to format the excel sheet.

 Like it or not, a computer is still the easiest way to get things done.

 I tried blogging on my iPad.
-The speed and efficiency just isn’t there.
-Tablets are meant for more leisure stuffs like watching a video or web browsing, not to create a pivot table.
+The speed and efficiency just aren’t there.
+Tablets are meant for more leisure stuff like watching a video or web browsing, not to create a pivot table.

 Don’t replace your slow computer yet